snowydad/Make-Screenshots-for-App-Stores/README.md

 # Make Screenshots for App Stores
-This is a script for Adobe Photoshop to to automatically save localized screenshots for App Stores.
+Automate making localized screenshots for App Stores!
+This is a script for Adobe Photoshop to do this routine job.

 ![Dialog](make-screenshots-dialog.png)